ARMmbed/mbed-os/features/storage/FEATURE_STORAGE/cfstore/doc/design/configuration_store_c++_api_hld.md

 ### Details of Design Goals

-- The muxing/demuxing of multiple c++ layer client callbacks from a single underlying c-layer callback for asynchronous completion notifications.
+- The muxing/demuxing of multiple C++ layer client callbacks from a single underlying c-layer callback for asynchronous completion notifications.
   Considerations include:
-	- allowing the registration of multiple asynchronous notification callbacks at the c++ layer (currently not supported)
+	- allowing the registration of multiple asynchronous notification callbacks at the C++ layer (currently not supported)
     - Per client object type callback granularity (currently not supported)
     - avoiding performance bottlenecks e.g. serialising transactions to the c-layer using a transaction queue with mutex.